formkit/docs-content/3.inputs/hidden.md

 The `hidden` input uses HTML's [native hidden input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden).
 It is not a visible element, and should only be used to provide data that is not entered by a user.

+In React, hidden values are still best controlled through <code>modelValue</code>, <code>onUpdateModelValue</code>, or a parent form value object rather than by mutating the DOM directly.

 ## Basic example

 ::Example